My Life of Learning and Unlearning as a Grad Student, Part Five: Healing our trauma and becoming human

 In this paper, I will explore the centrality of spiritual direction and empathy in spiritual health and wholeness.
 I will demonstrate that empathy creates space for spiritual transformation as we experience God as love and come to know our true selves in love.
 To do that, I will focus on the connection between empathy and our experience of God’s love through the writings of Thomas Oden and Gregory the Great as well as Bernard of Clairvaux, Julian of Norwich and Meister Eckhart.
 I'll propose that our spiritual healing and wholeness come primarily through union with love in God, ourselves and others.

-My Life of Learning and Unlearning as a Grad Student, Part One
+My Life of Learning and Unlearning as a Grad Student, Part One: Theosis and how Holy Spirit works to restore the image of God in humanity

-My Life of Learning and Unlearning as a Grad Student, Part One
+My Life of Learning and Unlearning as a Grad Student, Part One: Theosis and how Holy Spirit works to restore the image of God in humanity

 I never aspired to higher learning.
 Four years of college definitely felt like enough.
 Yet when I heard about the masters program at St. Stephens University, studying with Dean Dr. Bradley Jersak and an amazing faculty, I felt compelled.
 The program seemed tailor-made for my journey as I’ve been renewing and re-forming my faith.
 I’m finishing the second of four modules, and to say it’s been transformative, stretching, grounding, and soul restoring would not be to understate the impact.